Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 • Tsongkhapa (1357 - 1419) in his The Great Treatise on the Stages of the Path to Enlightenment, The Ocean of Reasoning and The Essence of Eloquence.

-To characterize scientific knowledge, Western Criticism will also be taken into account, in casu Kant (1724 - 1804) of the Critique of Pure Reason.
+To characterize scientific knowledge, Western Criticism will also be taken into account, in casu Kant (1724 - 1804) of the Critique of Pure Reason as well as process metaphysics.

-The present studies endorse the view on emptiness of the Prâsangika-Mâdhyamika or "Rangtong" Mâdhyamikas, the rationalists & strict nominalists found in the Sakya & Gelug schools of Tibetan Buddhism.
+My studies set off by endorsing the view on emptiness of the Prâsangika-Mâdhyamika or "Rangtong" Mâdhyamikas, the rationalists & strict nominalists found in the Sakya & Gelug schools of Tibetan Buddhism.
 They back the philosophical approach, stressing study & reflection based on logic & debate.
 Here, emptiness, the ultimate nature of phenomena, is defined as absence of inherent existence.
+This is the exclusion negation, or non-affirmative negation.

 For Rangtong, ultimate analysis affirms all phenomena, including the "noumenon" of Buddhahood, or wisdom-mind apprehending its object, to be "empty of self", i.e. empty of inherent existence.
-Hence, Buddhas do not exist "from their own side", nor their Truth Body or "Dharmakâya" !
+Hence, Buddhas do not exist "from their own side", nor does their Truth Body or "Dharmakâya" !
 As all phenomena (the ultimate included) are of the same ultimate nature, there is nowhere any ontological "split".
 To clarify its view, the Rangtong often debates with the Mind-Only School, the so-called "Yogâcârin School", "the practice of yoga school", with idealist Mâdhyamikas like Gorampa and at times with Dzogchen & Jonang masters (cf. other-emptiness).
+These operate on the basis of a choice negation, eliminating the defilements of the mind to bring inherent Buddha-qualities to the fore.

 The Third Turning of the Wheel of Dharma

-In the yogic tradition of "Mahâ-Mâdhyamaka", "Great Mâdhyamaka", "Shentong" Mâdhyamaka or "other-emptiness", found in the Nyingma, Kagyu & Jonang schools, meditative experience or "yogic perceivers" are central.
-Shentong is explained in the Mountain Doctrine of Dolpopa (1292 - 1391) and in the The Essence of Other-Emptiness & Twenty-one Differences Regarding the Profound Meaning of Târanâtha (1576 - 1634).
+In the yogic tradition of "Mahâ-Mâdhyamaka", "Great Mâdhyamaka", "Shentong" (actually "Zhentong") Mâdhyamaka or "other-emptiness", found in the Nyingma, Kagyu & Jonang schools of Tibetan Buddhism, meditative experience or "yogic perceivers" are central.
+Shentong is explained in the Mountain Doctrine of Dolpopa (1292 - 1391), in the The Essence of Other-Emptiness & Twenty-one Differences Regarding the Profound Meaning of Târanâtha (1576 - 1634).

 In Shentong, teaching extrinsic emptiness, emptiness is affirmed as the non-conceptual, primordially existent wisdom-mind, empty of contingent stains, endowed with the full spectrum of Buddhahood, i.e. non-empty of the vast Buddha qualities of enlightened body, speech, mind & actions.
+This is a choice negation, nullifying the accidents and affirming enlightened qualities.
 Shentong posits the power, energy & wisdom of our Buddha-nature, ever-discovering the full array of the natural, fundamental (most subtle) qualities of mind ; the Clear Light shining forth unobstructedly after the temporary defilements and obscurations have been removed through practice.
-Our Buddha-nature or "matrix-of-One-Gone-Thus" is naturally radiant & pure.
+Our Buddha-nature or "matrix-of-One-Gone-Thus" is naturally & inherently radiant & pure.
 It possesses the thirty-two marks of a Buddha and abides in all sentient beings.
-"Empty of others" ("shyentong"), it inherently exists !
+"Empty of others" ("zhentong"), it just exists !
 Shentong seems to take position from the side of Buddhahood, defining all the rest as sheer illusion.
+This existence is a continuous symmetry-transformation or unique & perfect enlightened wisdom-stream, dance or kinetography.

-I try to show how these Second (Negating) & Third (Affirming) Turnings can be made of "one taste", i.e. compatible & harmonious.
+Can it be shown how these Second (Negating) & Third (Affirming) Turnings can be made of "one taste", i.e. compatible & harmonious ?
 The differences between Rangtong & Shentong will assist in doing so.

 What is primordially & spontaneously established (our Buddha-potential) lacks inherent existence, is "empty" of "self" ("own-form") and so is ultimately self-void (as the Prâsangika-Mâdhyamaka rightly claims).
 This is its ultimate base, its "body of truth" or "Dharmakâya".
 Attributing Buddha-qualities to a mere potential is like trying to eat an appel by swallowing the seed of the tree.
 Clearing the mind from substantial instantiation generates Buddha-qualities.
 A mere potential needs effort to actualize.
 Emptiness yoga is the spiritual exercise doing so.
-This is the great insight of Tsongkhapa.
+What is primordial (Buddha-potential) is devoid of existing truly and inherently (as a substance), but at the same time is devoid of what is coarse and fleeting and devoid of being itself coarse and fleeting (as Shentong affirms).
+This is combining self-void and other-void.
+This combines the best of both views.

-In Shentong, Buddha-nature, unlike anything else, exists from its own side.
-Lacking stains, this ultimate truth and absolute reality is "empty" of "other" fleeting, evanescent phenomena or other-void.
+In Shentong, Buddha-nature, like anything else, does not exist from its own side.
+But lacking stains, this ultimate truth and absolute reality is "empty" of "other" fleeting, evanescent phenomena or other-void.
 When, thanks to yoga, the contaminations are voided, nullified or annihilated, the stainless Clear Light, the natural light of the mind shines forth.
 Although in strict Mâdhyamaka logic, this cannot be conceptually affirmed (for only a non-affirming nullification of "own-form" will do), Shentong designates, contrary to consequent rational thinking, the radiant, inherent qualities or "own-form" of our Buddha-nature, overriding the classical logic of the Prâsangika-Mâdhyamaka with the testimony of direct yogic perceivers !
 This reminds me of the difference between rational knowledge and intuitive knowledge in the system of Spinoza (1632 - 1677).
 The former works with logic (syllogism and/or the reductio ad absurdum), while the latter is its own standard (cf. "veritas index sui").

 The Unique Buddhadharma